Give Mom a Gift that is a Gift to Many

 A few days later, she arrived again with a video of childbirth.
 It was a thoughtful gesture.

 These two meetings were the beginning of a friendship that I have treasured now for 21 years.
 We each had boys that year.
 Her son complimented her daughter and looked just like his mom!
 Mine was my first and looked like me.

-She is the most incredible animal lover, always with a new dog she had just rescued and children love her almost as much as she loves them.
-She’s crafty and always had a creative activity in the works.
+She is the most incredible animal lover, always with a new dog she had just rescued, and children love her almost as much as she loves them.
+She’s crafty and always has a creative activity in the works.